The Cost of Treachery: Israel’s Surprise Attacks and the Erosion of Global Credibility

 Standard

-Secular society, in many quarters, has moved in a direction of sexual promiscuity and too often young women bear the brunt of consequences.
+Secular society, in many quarters, has moved in a direction of sexual promiscuity and too often young women bear the brunt of the consequences.
 Single mothers are much more likely to live in poverty regardless of race.
-Children without two parent homes often suffer from neglect that leads to behavioral problems and this creates a problem for society.
-Men too, for their own part, have to deal with the unwieldy burden of child support and it is far far from ideal.
+Children without two-parent homes often suffer from neglect that leads to behavioral problems and this creates a problem for society.
+Men too, for their own part, have to deal with the unwieldy burden of child support and it is far-far from ideal.

-However, on the other side, in the opposite ditch, is the religious ‘purity culture‘ dominated by patriarchal men (or controlling parents) and fear based reasoning.
+However, on the other side, in the opposite ditch, is the religious ‘purity culture‘ dominated by patriarchal men (or controlling parents) and fear-based reasoning.
 As secular culture has abandoned traditional mores there have been those on the other end who are adding precaution and increasing the burden of requirements.
-Young people, young women in particular, are manipulated by those in positions of authority over them and driven to unreasonable expectation.
+Young people, young women in particular, are manipulated by those in positions of authority over them and driven to unreasonable expectations.
 The result is a growing rank of unmarried singles and deep disappointment.

-Clearly there is a balance between both cultural extremes.
-Unfortunately the consequences of the overbearing purity culture are often not as obvious as a crying baby and an exhausted single mother.
-The pain of the girl never asked on a date or suffering of the young man rejected time and time again is very real.
+Clearly, there is a balance between both cultural extremes.
+Unfortunately, the consequences of the overbearing purity culture are often not as obvious as a crying baby and an exhausted single mother.
+The pain of the girl never being asked on a date or the suffering of the young man being rejected time and time again is very real.
 Yet, complaining about the current state of affairs could be perceived as weakness and drawing attention adds an additional penalty of shame—failure is often carefully concealed out of embarrassment.

 Too Guarded, Too Superficial…

-Love, real love, cannot develop without relationship.
+Love, real love, cannot develop without a relationship.
 Love is a product of commitment to love.
-Commitment to love requires relationship and starting a new relationship requires a seed of faith.
+Commitment to love requires a relationship and starting a new relationship requires a seed of faith.
 Faith is a commitment to act in love even before the feelings exist.
-Faith provides a better foundation for a successful long-term relationship to develop than the shallow feelings based alternative.
+Faith provides a better foundation for a successful long-term relationship to develop than the shallow feelings-based alternative.

 Finding Our Balance Between Extremes

-The religious of today have seemed to have picked the worse parts of two systems.
-They copy secular society and the idea that feelings of immediate or superficial attraction are a basis for relationship.
+The religious of today have seemed to have picked the worse parts of the two systems.
+They copy secular society and the idea that feelings of immediate or superficial attraction are a basis for relationships.
 But then they take on the most onerous requirements, practically betrothal, before even being willing to talk with a young woman and take seriously a suitor.
-It is not a faith based system.
+It is not a faith-based system.

 We do not find the purity culture standard in the Bible.
-In Scripture we don’t see promotion of the silly notion of secular ‘love at first sight’ or the preeminence of feelings of initial superficial attraction as a basis for relationship.
+In Scripture, we don’t see the promotion of the silly notion of secular ‘love at first sight’ or the preeminence of feelings of initial superficial attraction as a basis for relationship.
 We don’t see a ‘one size fits all’ template.
 We do not see ‘perfection’ either.
-Instead there is diversity of experience in the examples and faith (not fear) as the driving force.
+Instead, there is diversity of experience in the examples, and faith (not fear) as the driving force.

 Fear has caused the religious to overreact and only faith can correct the course.
 We in the community of faith need to stop comparing ourselves to our to secular neighbors and deal squarely with the shortcomings of our own side.
 If we want leaders we must quit treating young men in the church (in good standing) as not worth a first date and basically untrustworthy.